Aminul-Islam7/lenden-mfs-cse215/README.md

 - [Features](#features)
 - [Screenshots](#screenshots)

-# Installation
+## Installation

 - Download the installer: [LendenSetup-1.0.0.exe](https://google.com)
 - Run the installer and follow the on-screen instructions.

-# Requirements
+## Requirements

-**Operating System**: Windows 7 or above.

-The application supports both 32-bit and 64-bit systems.
+**Operating System:** Windows 7 or above (supports both 32-bit and 64-bit systems).

+**Storage:** Requires at least 330 MB of free space.

+Note: The high space requirement is due to the setup also installing Java (JRE) required for running the application.

-# Project Details
+## Project Details

 - **Project Group**: Group 2 (404 Not Found)
 - **Course:** CSE215L (Section 7)